skyrocket-qy/distributed-system-knowledge/concepts/foundations/communication/p2p/README.md

 -   **Some Online Gaming Platforms:** Certain games use P2P connections for direct communication between players.
 -   **Decentralized Web Technologies (Web3):** Projects rely on P2P communication for data storage, content distribution, and application hosting.

-## Related Concepts

--   **Communication:** P2P is a fundamental communication pattern in distributed systems, offering a decentralized alternative to the client-server model.
-[Explore other Communication Patterns](../README.md).
--   **Topology:** P2P networks often form complex and dynamic topologies, such as mesh or unstructured graphs, to facilitate direct communication between peers.
-[Explore Topologies](../../topology/README.md).
--   **Fault Tolerance:** The decentralized nature of P2P networks provides inherent fault tolerance, as the system can continue to operate even if some peers fail.
-[Understand Fault Tolerance](../../fault-tolerance/README.md).
--   **Service Discovery:** Mechanisms for peer discovery are crucial in P2P networks, allowing nodes to find each other and the resources they need without a central registry.
-[Understand Service Discovery](../../service-discovery/README.md).
--   **Security:** Securing a P2P network involves challenges like establishing trust between peers, preventing malicious nodes, and ensuring data integrity without a central authority.
-[Learn about Security](../../security/README.md).